Lindell Hotel

-The Lindell Hotel was a hotel in St. Louis, Missouri, located on Sixth Street and Washington Avenue.
-The hotel opened in 1863 and was destroyed by fire in 1867.
+The Lindell Hotel was a hotel in St. Louis, Missouri, United States.
+Located on Sixth Street and Washington Avenue, the hotel opened in 1863 and was destroyed by fire in 1867.
 A new hotel was reconstructed on the same site and reopened in 1874.
-It was one of the largest and best-appointed hotels in the city, with 270 bedrooms, and had its own barbershop and Turkish bath.
+It was one of the largest and best-appointed hotels in the city, with 270 bedrooms, and had its own barbershop and Victorian Turkish baths.

 Construction and opening

 The Laclede Hotel Company of St. Louis was established on March 5, 1855, by a charter from the Missouri Legislature.
 A lot was selected for the new hotel bounded by Washington Avenue and Green Street and Sixth and Seventh Streets.
 Brothers Jesse G. and Peter Lindell contributed this lot in exchange for eighty thousand dollars in Laclede Hotel Company stock and contributed ten thousand dollars to the endeavor beyond that.
 Although work on the hotel was to begin earlier, an economic crisis in 1857 forced work to be delayed.
 In 1859, another act was approved by the Legislature to build an even larger structure than was previously planned, at a cost of five hundred thousand dollars.
 It was at this point that the hotel was renamed to Lindell Hotel, in honor of its benefactors.
 Construction on the Venetian style hotel was completed in 1863.
 The building was six stories high and consisted of two parallel buildings with two courts in between.
 In 1882, guests could stay at the Lindell Hotel for $2.50 to $4.50 per day.

 A grand opening ball was held on November 25.
 A piece composed expressly for the grand opening ball was written and performed by Waldauer & Vogel's Orchestra.
 The organizers sold four thousand tickets, although they were wary of inviting women for fear that some improper characters might be admitted.
 An article in the Missouri Republican newspaper reported on the event the next day.
 A mob gathered to view the guests arriving for the ball, and a rumor spread that a Chicago woman would arrive in a gown of spun glass.
 Over the course of the evening, guests dined on twelve hundred quail, more than two hundred turkeys, and one thousand pounds of cake.
 The party continued until five in the morning.